 The highlight for me was hearing from owner-operators, folks who have started businesses and excelled in the tourism, heritage and cultural sectors.

-Aboriginal tourism is a growing area of economic development and reclamation for Aboriginal business owners, communities and peoples.
+Indigenous tourism is a growing area of economic development and reclamation for Indigenous business owners, communities and peoples.
 Through tourism, we tell the story of our communities and our history to visitors from around the world.
 Our communities are vibrant, young, urban and rural; modern and traditional.

 Indigenous and non-Indigenous tourism professionals, economic development staff, Indigenous government officials and leaders, and anyone interested in sustainable tourism development.